-Total debt as of December 31, 2019 consisted of borrowings under our Prior Credit Facilities (as defined herein), net of unamortized issuance costs of \$0.3 million.
+Total debt as of December 31, 2019 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.3 million.
 Total debt as of December 31, 2020 consisted of borrowings under our Prior Credit Facilities, net of unamortized issuance costs of \$0.2 million.
 In January 2021, we (i) repaid all amounts outstanding under our Prior Credit Facilities and terminated all outstanding commitments thereunder, and (ii) entered into a new credit agreement with one of our existing lenders providing for the Term Loan Facility and the Revolving Credit Facility.
-Total debt as of March 31, 2021 consisted of approximately \$39.6 million of borrowings outstanding under the Term Loan Facility (net of \$0.4 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs).
-As of March 31, 2021, we had no additional borrowings available under our Revolving Credit Facility.
+As of March 1, 2021, we had approximately \$39.5 million of borrowings outstanding under the Term Loan Facility (net of \$0.5 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs), with no additional borrowings available thereunder.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
-Also see our consolidated financial statements included elsewhere in this prospectus, which include all recorded liabilities.
+Also see our audited consolidated financial statements included elsewhere in this prospectus, which include all recorded liabilities.